sagelga/sagelga/docs/contact/README.md

 footer: Powered by VuePress | Copyright © 2016 - 2020 Kunanon Srisuntiroj
 ---

-Please do mind that I might reject suspecious connection/friend requests on LinkedIn or SNS due to spammers.<br>
+Please do mind that I might reject Connect Request/Friend Request on LinkedIn or SNS due to spammers.<br>
-Kindly leave me a message or customized connection requests and noted me that you are from this website.
+If you would like to chat business, please contact me directly via email address, with a words that you are from this website.